JWST ETC Instrument Throughputs

 NIRSpec

-Under "/nirspec/optical", the "jwst_nirspec_mos_internaloptics_throughput" file is applicable to the fixed slits and the bright object time-series modes.
+Under "/nirspec/optical", the "jwst_nirspec_mos_internaloptics_throughput" file is applicable to the fixed slits and the bright object time-series modes. "jwst_nirspec_ifu_internaloptics_throughput" is only applicable to the IFU mode.

 Telescope

-- The "telescope" subdirectory contains the throughput of the optical telescope element (OTE), "jwst_telescope_ote_thruput".
+- The "telescope" subdirectory contains the throughput of the optical telescope element (OTE), "jwst_telescope_ote_thruput_20221006094019".
 This file is relevant for calculating throughputs for all observing modes since all light first passes through the OTE before entering the optical paths of the science instruments.